webhaoying/BlogBackup/README.md

 # BlogBackup
-the  backup file  of the blog  of zhanghao   in git hub
+the  backup file  of the blog  of zhanghao   in github
 ## zhanghao's  blog backup file